dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

 This proposal suggests using some familar expressions used in daily Go programming to constraint generic (type and const, etc) parameters.

+Personally, I think this design combines the advantages of the contract draft v1 and v2.
+* v1: prone to change constraints accidentally, non-precise, ambiguities existing, but almost possibility complete.
+* v2: formal, precise, but possibility limited.

 ## Properties

 `type` properties: